syncfusion-content/xamarin-docs/Xamarin/SfKanban/Events.md

 ## DragEnd

-This event is triggered when whenever dragging is cancelled.
+This event is triggered whenever the card is dropped or dragging action is canceled.
 The argument contains the following information.

 * [`Cancel`](http://help.syncfusion.com/cr/cref_files/xamarin/sfkanban/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.KanbanDragEndEventArgs~Cancel.html)			- Used to cancel the drag action.
 * [`Data`](http://help.syncfusion.com/cr/cref_files/xamarin/sfkanban/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.KanbanDragEventArgs~Data.html)			- Used to get the underlying model of the card.